ipfs-inactive/website/content/pages/docs/commands.md

 DESCRIPTION

-  'ipfs stats' is a set of commands to help look at statistics for your ipfs node.
+  'ipfs stats' is a set of commands to help look at statistics for your IPFS node.

 SUBCOMMANDS
-  ipfs stats bw      - Print ipfs bandwidth information. ipfs stats repo    - Get stats for the currently used repo. ipfs stats bitswap - Show some diagnostic information on the bitswap agent.
+  ipfs stats bitswap - Show some diagnostic information on the bitswap agent. ipfs stats bw      - Print ipfs bandwidth information. ipfs stats repo    - Get stats for the currently used repo.

   Use 'ipfs stats <subcmd> --help' for more information about each command.
 ```